CVSSP/perceptual-study-source-separation/site/index.md

 Each test will take between 30 and 50 minutes.

 In both cases you will listen to 8 samples of a vocal recording that has been extracted from a song.
-Your task is to rate each sample according to one of the two perceptual attributes.
+Your task is to compare each sample with a reference sound and then rate it according to one of the two perceptual attributes: quality or interference.
 This task is then repeated for a number of songs.
-Both experiments involve an initial training stage which will:
+Both experiments involve an initial training stage which will allow you to:

-- Allow you to familiarise yourself with the perceptual attribute we are interested in.
+- Familiarise yourself with the perceptual attribute we are interested in.
-- Give you an opportunity to gain some intuition for the main interface.
+- Gain some intuition for the main interface.

 Please let the experimenter know if you have any questions or wish to take a break at any point!